Generic Name: risperidone (oral) (ris PER i done)

-Risperdal is an antipsychotic medication.
-It is an "atypical antipsychotic".
+Risperdal (risperidone) is a antipsychotic medicine.
 It works by changing the effects of chemicals in the brain.

-Risperdal is not for use in psychotic conditions related to dementia.
-Risperidone may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.
+Risperdal is not approved for use in psychotic conditions related to dementia.
+Risperidone may increase the risk of death in older adults with dementia-related conditions.

 Do not give Risperdal to a child without a doctor's advice.